The Long, Uneasy Wait Is Over: Parties, Protests And Solemn Silence Greet Brexit

 "To achieve independence, a referendum, whenever it happens — whether it is this year as I want, or after the next Scottish election — must be legal and legitimate.
 That is a simple fact," she said.
 "It must demonstrate clearly that there is majority support for independence, and its legality must be beyond doubt.
 Otherwise the outcome, even if successful, would not be recognized by other countries."

-As for those other countries, the reaction Friday was guarded.
+As for those other countries, the reaction Friday's Brexit was guarded.
 In Europe, German Chancellor Angela Merkel called Brexit day a "profound watershed moment" and promised good-faith negotiations going forward, while French President Emmanuel Macron, speaking in Paris, described the U.K.'s departure as an "alarm signal" that demands to be heard across the continent.

 Macron reiterated his assertion that the 2016 "Leave" campaign was filled with "lies, exaggeration, simplifications and checks that were promised and that will never arrive" — but also said Brexit reflected that Europe can only progress with significant reforms.